Jason Vosler Player Props: Reds vs. Braves

-Jason Vosler -- 1-for-4 with a double and two RBI in his most recent game -- will be in action for the Cincinnati Reds versus the Atlanta Braves, with Bryce Elder on the hill, on April 10 at 7:20 PM ET.
+After going 0-for-3 in his most recent game, Jason Vosler and the Cincinnati Reds face the Atlanta Braves (who will start Kyle Wright) at 7:20 PM ET on Tuesday.

-In his previous game he had a one-hit performance (1-for-4) against the Phillies.
+In his most recent game he had a hitless performance (0-for-3) against the Braves.

 Jason Vosler Game Info & Props vs. the Braves